Top 14 Venture Capital Firms Investing in Manufacturing Startups

 6. Schematic Ventures

-Based in San Francisco, Schematic Ventures is an early-stage fund investing in industrial technology.
-The firm backs companies building solutions for supply chains, manufacturing, and logistics.
+Schematic Ventures is an early-stage venture capital fund that invests in companies building technology for industrial sectors.
+They focus on businesses that are digitizing supply chains, manufacturing, and logistics.

 - Geographical presence: San Francisco, California